-An Employee Termination Letter is a formal communication informing the employee of their impending dismissal from their current position.
-This letter outlines the reasons for the dismissal and provides information regarding any associated benefits or compensation going to be received and the steps they need to follow later on.
+An employee termination letter is a formal document that notifies an employee of his/her termination from the company.
+It contains reasons for dismissal, along with information regarding the benefits or compensation that will be provided, and the steps they will need to follow later on.

 What is a Termination Letter?

-A termination letter acts as a formal record of an employer’s decision to end the employment relationship and offers essential details to the terminated employee regarding the conditions of their departure.
+A termination letter is simply a formal record of an employer’s decision to end employment and provides necessary information to a terminated employee regarding the conditions of their departure.

 10 Employee Termination Letter Samples